olimorris/onedarkpro.nvim/README.md

 ### Configuring options

 #### Formatting
-Alongside `styles`, the theme also has implements some minor opinions formatting.
-These can be found in the [theme.lua](https://github.com/olimorris/onedark.nvim/tree/master/lua/onedark/theme.lua) file with `style` options containing `theme.*` values.
+Alongside `styles`, the theme also applies some opinionated formatting to match VS Code's One Dark Pro.
+These can be found in the [theme.lua](https://github.com/olimorris/onedarkpro.nvim/tree/master/lua/onedark/theme.lua) file with `style` options containing `theme.*` values.

-The default options can be configured with the following:
+These can be configured with the following options:

 ```lua
 local onedark = require('onedark')